azdanov/vscode-easy-coding-standard/README.md

 ## Issues

-An issue can occur either from this _extension_ or from _EasyCodingStandard_.
+An issue can occur either from _vscode extension_ or from _EasyCodingStandard_.
 Please manually verify where the issue originates by using the [EasyCodingStandard CLI](https://github.com/Symplify/EasyCodingStandard#usage) and file a request accordingly.

 - [VSCode EasyCodingStandard Issue](https://github.com/azdanov/vscode-easy-coding-standard/issues/new)
 - [EasyCodingStandard Issue](https://github.com/Symplify/Symplify/issues/new)